CianMRoche/CianMRoche.github.io/_pages/community.md

 <hr style="border:1px solid gray">

-Im also a **co-organiser** of the MIT Kavli Institute for Astrophysics and Space Research Graduate Student Lunch and Talk Series ("Grad Lunch") since January 2022, but lunch doesnt have a logo :'^)
+Im also a **co-organiser** of the MIT Kavli Institute for Astrophysics and Space Research Graduate Student Lunch and Talk Series ("Grad Lunch") since January 2022, and a volunteer office management liason for the same institute, but neither lunch nor desks have a logo :'^)